HQ's presence on the iOS App Store

 A final send-off game in the "After Dark" format was held later that night.
 Not long afterwards, @hqtrivia's description was changed to "BRB".
 This is unlikely to result in anything meaningful for the future of the app and company, however.

 App infrastructure remained up as of early morning on February 16th.
 In the hours before the final game and after the notification, cashouts were still possible to be requested, but there haven't been any reports of users receiving any funds in their PayPal accounts from requests generated during this time.

 Because of the early 2020 virus outbreak, HQ Trivia was revived on March 30th in part due to an "anonymous investor" providing money to continue operations.
 Games since its revival have also made charitable donations to a variety of organizations.
-The only games that have run are standard HQ Trivia games; HQ Sports, Words, and other modes have not been run (and have disappeared from the apps).
+The only games that have run on a regular basis are standard HQ Trivia games; HQ Sports, Words, and other modes no longer run regularly are only run infrequently on special occasions.
 It is not known how deep the supposed investor's pockets are, and it's always possible that after the virus situation passes that it may shut down once more.

 Because of its live-streamed nature, retroactive archival is effectively impossible without some means of time travel.
 Many 3rd party archives exist but are incomplete and cover different periods of the show's history.
 Many also leave out the countdown sequence (before it was extended to 5 minutes) or the pre-countdown sequence which might not be important to you, but might be to someone else.

 Todo: generate a list of each game that was scheduled (HQ Buff would be a good starting point), and track down whatever captures of those games exist and haven't succumbed to Content IDings/channel closures/etc.

 Android application versions, up to and including its post-Christmas 2017 beta versions, are preserved at APKMirror: https://www.apkmirror.com/uploads/?q=hq-trivia-words